-- Salaries (\$44.1 million projected year-end in FY 2023) are budgeted at \$46.7 million and include: - Salary rate increases are included for union supervisors. - Step increases for union employees adjusted to reflect their additional year of tenure. - Administrative employees to receive a 3.5% increase. - Proposed salaries are assuming current vacancies will be filled during the new Fiscal Year. - Fringe Benefits are budgeted to increase 7.61% over the FY 2023 projected year-end mainly due to increased retirement costs and with the assumption of no vacant positions. - Services are budgeted to decrease 1.18% over the FY 2023 projected year-end primarily due to less waste collection services. - Diesel Fuel is expected to see a significant 23.25% decrease in operating costs.
-Combined factors of locking in to take advantage of decreased market costs and the expanding implementation of electric buses have resulted in approximately \$1.7 million in savings compared to FY 2023 year-end projections. - Supplies are budgeted to decrease 4.81% due less projected expenditures related to tickets and passes in FY 2024. - Insurance is budgeted to increase 14.68% over the FY 2023 projected year-end due to anticipated market increases.
+- Salaries (\$44.1 million projected year-end in FY 2023) are budgeted at \$46.4 million and include: - Salary rate increases are included for union supervisors. - Step increases for union employees adjusted to reflect their additional year of tenure. - Administrative employees to receive a 3.5% increase. - Proposed salaries are assuming current vacancies will be filled during the new Fiscal Year. - Fringe Benefits are budgeted to increase 6.64% over the FY 2023 projected year-end mainly due to increased retirement costs and with the assumption of no vacant positions. - Services are budgeted to decrease 8.27% over the FY 2023 projected year-end primarily due to additional general contractor maintenance, security services, and software licensing. - Diesel Fuel is expected to see a significant 25.07% decrease in operating costs.
+Combined factors of locking in to take advantage of decreased market costs and the expanding implementation of electric buses have resulted in approximately \$1.7 million in savings compared to FY 2023 year-end projections. - Supplies are budgeted to increase 0.6% due to anticipated additional repair parts in FY 2024. - Insurance is budgeted to increase 14.68% over the FY 2023 projected year-end due to anticipated market increases.

-- Utilities are budgeted to increase 28.33% over the FY 2023 projected year-end due to inflationary rate increases, and the expanding implementation of electric buses. - Privatized Transportation Access PSTA Paratransit is budgeted to increase 4.18% over the FY 2023 projected year-end due to increases in contractual rates and ridership. - Privatized Transportation Transportation Disadvantaged (TD) is budgeted to increase 68.59% over the FY 2023 projected year end due to increases in contractual rates and ridership. - Privatized Transportation Trolleys are budgeted to increase 3.82% compared to FY 2023 year-end projections due to contractual rate increases and increases in service hours. - Privatized Transportation Access PSTA Mobility on Demand is budgeted to increase 25.32% over the FY 2023 projected year -end due to continued increases in ridership based on current year trends. - Miscellaneous expenses are projected to decrease by 12.67% from the FY 2023 yearend projection due to an agency wide effort to reduce non-personnel budget requests.
+- Utilities are budgeted to increase 28.33% over the FY 2023 projected year-end due to inflationary rate increases, and the expanding implementation of electric buses.

+- Privatized Transportation Access PSTA

+Paratransit is budgeted to increase 1.25%

+over the FY 2023 projected year-end due to

+increases in contractual rates and ridership.

+- Privatized Transportation Transportation

+Disadvantaged (TD) is budgeted to increase

+66.23% over the FY 2023 projected year end due to increases in contractual rates

+and ridership.

+- Privatized Transportation Trolleys are budgeted to increase 3.82% compared to FY 2023 year-end projections due to contractual rate increases and increases in service hours.

+- Privatized Transportation Access PSTA

+Paratransit is budgeted to in-crease 1.25%

+over the FY 2023 projected year-end due to increases in contractual rates and ridership.

+- Miscellaneous expenses are projected to decrease by 12.65% from the FY 2023 yearend projection due to an agency wide effort to reduce non-personnel budget requests.